minetest/minetest/README.txt

 IRRLICHT_INCLUDE_DIR            - directory that contains IrrCompileConfig.h
 IRRLICHT_LIBRARY                - path to libIrrlicht.a/libIrrlicht.so/libIrrlicht.dll.a
-LEVELDB_INCLUDE_DIR             - Only when building with LevelDB; directory that contains db.h LEVELDB_LIBRARY                 - Only when building with LevelDB; path to libleveldb.a/libleveldb.so/libleveldb.dll REDIS_INCLUDE_DIR               - Only when building with redis support; directory that contains hiredis.h REDIS_LIBRARY                   - Only when building with redis support; path to libhiredis.a/libhiredis.so LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located
+LEVELDB_INCLUDE_DIR             - Only when building with LevelDB; directory that contains db.h LEVELDB_LIBRARY                 - Only when building with LevelDB; path to libleveldb.a/libleveldb.so/libleveldb.dll.a LEVELDB_DLL                     - Only when building with LevelDB on Windows; path to libleveldb.dll REDIS_INCLUDE_DIR               - Only when building with redis support; directory that contains hiredis.h REDIS_LIBRARY                   - Only when building with redis support; path to libhiredis.a/libhiredis.so LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located